Sadao Makuza wrote to us about Halloween in Japan…

 Thank you for sharing Sadao! –Mama Lisa

 This article was posted on Thursday, October 30th, 2014 at 3:34 pm and is filed under Countries & Cultures, Cuisine, Halloween, Halloween Costumes, Holidays Around the World, Japan, Japanese Cuisine, Recipes of the World, Sushi.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply